 .
 Distance: 172 km

-This stage starts in Montpellier and crosses the departments of Hérault, Gard and Vaucluse before reaching the ascent of Mont Ventoux on its southern side, near Bédoin.
+This stage starts in Montpellier and crosses the departments of Hérault, Gard and Vaucluse before reaching the ascent of Mont Ventoux via its southern side, on the Bédoin side.

 Ascent of Mont Ventoux